 - CBD Capsules – if you dislike the flavor of CBD oil, capsules are a good alternative.
 They have no odor, no taste, and can be easily swallowed down with water.
 Most capsules come in the form of small, convenient soft gels, providing a fixed dose of CBD per serving.
 It will take longer to experience the effects of CBD when you take it this way, as capsules need to pass through the digestive system before they make it to the bloodstream.

 - CBD Edibles – CBD is infused into lots of foods and drinks to make the supplementation more enjoyable.
-The most popular formats are gummies and honey sticks.
+The most popular formats are gummies and honey sticks which are often referred to as honey straws.
 When looking for the best CBD edibles for autoimmune disorders, make sure to carefully read the list of ingredients; adding CBD to food doesn’t make it healthy.

 - CBD Vape Pens – vaping provides the fastest way to feel the effects of CBD.
 It also delivers more CBD to your system than other forms, although studies have yet to analyze the safety of long-term vaping for the lungs.